Bearbeiten

 Service account

-We recommend that you use dedicated domain user accounts for the Windows services running your Business Central Server instances and your SQL Server instances, instead of a Local System account or the Network Service account.
+We recommend using dedicated domain user accounts for the Windows services running your Business Central Server instances and your SQL Server instances instead of a Local System account or the Network Service account.

-The Business Central Server account must have privileges on the SQL Server instances and on the Business Central database(s).
-See Provisioning the Server Service Account for details.
+The Business Central Server account must have privileges on the SQL Server instances and on Business Central databases.
+Learn more in Provisioning the Server Service Account.

-For installations on SQL Server 2014, consider adding the service account for the SQL Server engine to the Perform Volume Maintenance Tasks security policy.
-For SQL Server 2016, it is possible to do this from the installer.
+Consider adding the service account for the SQL Server engine to the Perform Volume Maintenance Tasks security policy.

 Database configurations

-After Business Central has been installed, it is important to check a few settings on the Business Central database(s).
-This is especially important for databases, which have been upgraded from previous versions of SQL Server.
+After Business Central is installed, it's important to check a few settings on the Business Central databases.
+This task is especially important for databases upgraded from previous versions of SQL Server.

 Statistics

-SQL Server (starting with 2016 and under the compatibility level 130) uses a threshold that adjusts according to the number of rows in the table.
-With this change, statistics on large tables will be updated more often.
+Set the AUTO_CREATE_STATISTICS and AUTO_UPDATE_STATISTICS options on Business Central databases to ON (the default setting).
+SQL Server uses a threshold that adjusts according to the number of rows in the table.
+With this change, statistics on large tables are updated more often.
+Learn more in Statistics options.

-Even with "Auto Update Statistics" enabled, we still strongly recommend running a periodic SQL Agent job to update statistics.
-This is because "Auto Update Statistics" will only be triggered according to the rules described above.
-On large tables with tens of millions of records (such as Value Entry, Item Ledger Entry and G/L Entry), a small percentage of data in a given statistic such as [Entry No.] can change and have a material effect on the overall data distribution in that statistic.
-This can cause inefficient query plans, resulting in degraded query performance until any threshold is reached.
-We recommend using the T-SQL procedure "sp_updatestats" to update statistics, as it will only update statistics where data has been changed.
-We recommend creating a SQL Agent Job that runs daily or weekly (depending on transaction volume) during off-peak hours to update all statistics where data has changed.
+Even with AUTO_UPDATE_STATISTICS on, we recommend running a periodic SQL Agent job to update statistics because AUTO_UPDATE_STATISTICS is triggered according to the row thresholds.
+On large tables with tens of millions of records (such as Value Entry, Item Ledger Entry, and G/L Entry), a small percentage of data in a given statistic such as [Entry No.] can change and have a material effect on the overall data distribution in that statistic.
+This behavior can cause inefficient query plans, resulting in degraded query performance until any threshold is reached.
+We recommend using the T-SQL procedure "sp_updatestats" to update statistics because it only update statistics for data that changes.
+We recommend creating a SQL Agent Job that runs daily or weekly (depending on transaction volume) during off-peak hours to update all statistics for changed data.

 Index fragmentation

-Another important administration task that helps to reduce data size and improve performance is to reduce fragmentation for tables and non-clustered indexes.
-This article in the SQL Server documentation is a good starting point to learn more: Resolve index fragmentation by reorganizing or rebuilding indexes.
+Another important administration task that helps to reduce data size and improve performance is to reduce fragmentation for tables and nonclustered indexes.
+Learn more in Resolve index fragmentation by reorganizing or rebuilding indexes.

 Other database options

-We recommend to set the database option PAGE_VERIFY to the value CHECKSUM for all databases (including TEMPDB) as this is the most robust method of detecting physical database corruption.
-This is the default setting for new installations.
+We recommend setting the database option PAGE_VERIFY to the value CHECKSUM for all databases (including TEMPDB) because it provides the most robust method of detecting physical database corruption.
+CHECKSUM is the default setting for new installations.

 Backup